ivanvovk/controllable-face-generation/README.md

 **Authors**: Grigorii Sotnikov, Vladimir Gogoryan, Dmitry Smorchkov and Ivan Vovk (all have equal contribution)

-The work has been done as the Deep Learning Course final project "Controllable Face Generation via Conditional Latent Models" at Skoltech.
+The work has been done as the Deep Learning Course final project "*Controllable Face Generation via Conditional Latent Models*" at Skoltech.
 You can check the report and details in `demo/paper.pdf`.

 ## Info